 How To Make Six Figures As A Financial Advisor

 It typically comes from newer advisors who are interested in mapping out a path to their goal.
 Nonetheless, don’t be surprised if I send you this article — where I do my best to explain how to earn six figures — if you ask me that question.

-I am NOT saying you’ll make six figures if you follow my advice.
-Your income is dependent on you, your situation, and your own personal effort.
-I can only give you ideas and a step-by-step path to follow: it’s up to you to actually follow it.
+I’m NOT saying you’ll make six figures if you follow my advice.
+Your income depends on you, your situation and your effort.
+I can only give you ideas and steps to take, and it’s up to you to follow it.

 Six Figures Varies A LOT...

 Technically, someone who makes $100,000 per year earns six figures, and so does someone who earns $999,999, even though their lifestyles might drastically differ.

 Cost of living also varies wildly from state to state and city to city, so some people find themselves with much greater purchasing power with $100,000 than others.
 Some people feel poor with $100,000, while others feel rich.

 Like a lot of things in life, it’s relative.
 Got it?
 Good.

 How To Make $100,000 Per Year As A Financial Advisor...